nevrome/olympia.votiveweapons.article2021/README.md

 ### Published in:

-**(in Review)**: Graells R., Schmid C., Votive Weapons in the Panhellenic Sanctuary of Olympia (10th - 5th Centuries BC): Diachronic Development
+**(in print)**: Graells R., Schmid C., Votive Weapons in the Panhellenic Sanctuary of Olympia (10th - 5th Centuries BC): Diachronic Development

 ### Overview of contents: